checkly/docs.checklyhq.com/site/content/docs/tcp-checks/_index.md

 {{< tab "UI" >}}
 <br>

 * **Create a check:** Click the `+` icon on the sidebar and select **TCP check** from the list.
+This will open the check creation page.

-* **Name & tags:** Choose a meaningful name for the check to easily identify it.
+* **Name & tags:** On the check creation page, choose a meaningful name for the check to easily identify it.
 Optionally, add one or more tags to further categorize or group the check.

 * **The TCP request:** Configure the TCP endpoint to monitor by specifying a **hostname or IP address** (e.g., tcpbin.com or 192.168.1.1) and a **port** (e.g., 4242).

 * **Set response time limits:** Define thresholds for marking the check as degraded or failed.
-This allows you to handle cases where requests are slow (degraded) but not entirely broken (failed).
+This allows you to specify when requests should be considered slow (degraded) or entirely unreachable (failed).

 * **Scheduling strategy & locations:** Choose a [scheduling strategy](/docs/monitoring/global-locations#scheduling-strategies) and which [location](/docs/monitoring/global-locations) you would like to run your TCP check from.
 Please note that [private locations](/docs/private-locations) are not yet supported for TCP checks but will be available soon.

 * **Scheduling:** Schedule your checks to run at intervals between 10 seconds (minimum) and 24 hours (maximum).

-* **Retries & alerting:** Configure [retries & alerts](/docs/alerting-and-retries) by choosing from Checkly's retry strategies and alert channels, ensuring you’re notified through your preferred methods when an issue arises with one of your checks.
+* **Retries & alerting:** Configure [retries & alerts](/docs/alerting-and-retries) by choosing from Checkly's retry strategies and alert channels, ensuring you’re notified through your preferred methods when an issue arises with one of your TCP checks.

 {{< /tab >}}
 <!-- {{< tab "CLI" >}}